 Frequently Asked Questions

-TLDSB believes in safe and caring school communities.
+Trillium Lakelands District School Board (TLDSB) believes in safe and caring school communities.
 It is important that all students, including our youngest students, learn to respect differences.
 Students and staff need to see themselves reflected in the language used in classrooms and in the school.
-For example, parent permission forms could change from saying “mother” and “father” to “parent 1” and “parent 2” as some of our students have two fathers or two mothers in their family unit.
+For example, parent permission forms could change from saying “mother” and “father” to “parent one” and “parent two” as some of our students have two fathers or two mothers in their family unit.
 This change also accommodates the needs of many families where children are raised by individuals other than their mother or father.
 Positive Space is only one component of the Equity and Inclusive Education strategy.
 Since 2009, TLDSB has been working on a number of inclusive education initiatives including religious accommodation, aboriginal education, sexual orientation, and socio-economic status, to promote a safe and caring school climate for all.

 The wording in the Positive Space plaque does include all members of the school community – family, friends, and allies.
 Positive Space is one of many initiatives the school board is implementing to promote a safe and caring school climate for all.
 This includes providing ongoing training and resources in character development, aboriginal rights, religious accommodation, and accessibility rights.

-Positive Space is one of many initiatives the school board is implementing to promote a safe and caring school climate for all.
+Positive Space is one of many initiatives the School Board is implementing to promote a safe and caring school climate for all.
 It is part of Ontario’s Equity and Inclusive Education Strategy.
-All TLDSB students are expected to show respect for all members of their school community.
+All Trillium Lakelands District School Board students are expected to show respect for all members of their school community.